CrazyFedde/docs/configuration.md

 <a name="database"></a>
 ### Database

-The database properties determines what type of database Ava and connection information that should used, out of the bot Ava supports three database types.
+The database properties determines what type of database Ava should used, out of the box Ava supports three database types.

  - MySQL
     - This should be used for any large bots where shards is required, using MySQL can also be a lot easier in many cases to setup since Ava comes with a MySQL setup out of the box.